nguyenphuminh/Marble-Engine/README.md

     ::Set the type of game you want to make, you can change the value to tictactoe to create a Tic Tac Toe game set soption=
-    ::Set the sound played when you win set soundwhenwin=
     ::Set the winning position
     set winningpost=
     ::Set the character model